Pometry/Raphtory/docs/reference/graphql/graphql_API.md

 <td valign="top">[<a href="#edge">Edge</a>!]!</td>
 <td>

-Fetch one "page" of items, optionally offset by a specified amount.
+Fetch one page with a number of items up to a specified limit, optionally offset by a specified amount.

-limit  - The size of the page (number of items to fetch). offset  - The number of items to skip (defaults to 0). page_index  - The number of pages (of size  limit ) to skip (defaults to 0).
+The page_index sets the number of pages to skip (defaults to 0).

 e.g. if page(5, 2, 1) is called, a page with 5 items, offset by 11 items (2 pages of 5 + 1),
 will be returned.